 A bilingual collection of stories from Niue, in both Niuean and English.
 With illustrations by Lange Taufelia, Tales of Niue Nukututaha features 12 tales from the island of Niue, giving traditional Polynesian storytelling a new twist.
 Zora explores the...

-A reader for children in Niuean naming the colours.
+A reader for children in Niuean naming the parts of the body.

 Reader in which a child persuades an adult to keep his school's walking school bus going.
 Suggested level: junior, primary.